divijbindlish/cocktail-party/README.md

 # Cocktail Party

-Server for demonstration of blind source separation of audio signals.
+> Node.js server for demonstration of blind source separation

 The octave code for separation can be found [here](https://github.com/jaindeepali/cocktail_party).